Have you recently received a letter from us?

 County Court Judgments and your credit file

 After a County Court Judgment has been entered against you it will be recorded on the Register of Judgments, Orders and Fines (“the Register”).
 This information will be taken by the credit reference agencies and any unpaid debt or Judgment is likely to affect your credit rating.
-A Judgment or default registered on your credit file will probably make getting loans or other credit difficult.
+If you are paying a debt under a Judgment or default registered on your credit file will probably make getting loans or other credit difficult.

 If you do not pay your Judgment then your creditor has a number of ways to enforce their Judgment to recover the sums owed to them.